samsartor/matfusion/README.md

 Download and untar [mixed_svbrdfs.tar.lz4](https://www.cs.wm.edu/~ppeers/publications/Sartor2023MFA/data/mixed_svbrdfs.tar.lz4) into the `datasets` directory so that it contains a `datasets/mixed_svbrdfs` folder.

-These SVBRDFs are derived from the above INREA and CC0 datasets, and so are distributed under a combination of the two licences.
-This usage of the INREA dataset has been permitted by Adobe.
+These SVBRDFs are derived from the above INRIA and CC0 datasets, and so are distributed under a combination of the two licences.
+This usage of the INRIA dataset has been permitted by Adobe.

 ### Rendering